 Day 4 — Zagori

 Today you’ll explore the traditional villages of the Zagori region.
-Scattered throughout the foothills of the Pindus, these one-time Ottoman-era trading posts are linked by ancient mule paths and charming arched stone bridges.
+Scattered throughout the foothills of the Pindus, these villages were flourishing trading posts in the Ottoman era, linked by ancient mule paths and charming arched stone bridges.
 Stroll the cobbled lanes of Dilofo, Kipi, Koukouli, and Vradeto—the highest village in Zagori—and see the breathtaking Vikos Gorge from several perspectives.
 Then return to the lodge and take a private tour of a nearby 16th-century monastery—an experience reserved exclusively for National Geographic travelers.
 Gaze at stunning frescoed walls, and climb the bell tower as you learn about the solitary monk who founded this small hermitage hundreds of years ago.

 Aristi Mountain Resort and Villas